alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

 where `SERVICE_NAME` is a unique descriptive name for this service instance.

 Type `yes` when asked for confirmation.

+### Redis plans

+There are two plans available for the Redis service:

+- `tiny-clustered`
+- `tiny-unclustered`

+You cannot migrate a service from an unclustered to a clustered plan or vice versa.

+#### tiny-clustered

+This plan is backed up every day.
+We recommend that you use this plan, unless your client library cannot connect to clustered plans.
+Also, note that this plan cannot be [vertically scaled](/#scaling) or upgraded to a bigger plan.

+#### tiny-unclustered

+All client libraries can connect to this plan, and it can be [vertically scaled](/#scaling) or upgraded to a bigger plan.
+However, it does not have any backups.

 ### Redis maintenance & backups